Flavors: Vanilla, Chocolate, Chocolate Raspberry

 I created a linear formula based on the prices of several protein powders, which is:

-In practical terms, it’s about average cost, and there are cheaper products out there if budget is an important factor for you.
+In practical terms, the cost of PlantFusion is about average, and there are cheaper products out there if budget is the most important factor for you.

 The mixability score tells you how well a protein powder mixes, since clumping isn’t desirable in a shake.